nodeshift/nodejs-reference-architecture/docs/development/npm-publishing.md

 A package written in another language like TypeScript should be published with transpiled JavaScript as the primary executable.

 Generally the original sources should not be required to use your published package, but it's your preference whether to publish them or not.
-Similar to the guidance on tests, the modules that the team publishs that are transpiled only contain the generated code.
+Similar to the guidance on tests, the modules that the team publishes that are transpiled only contain the generated code.

 If your module requires build steps, it is recommended to run those before you publish and not when the user installs the package.
 This is where you would use the `prePublish` script as mentioned above.